ErikaVasNormandy/Scavengers-Repo/README.md

-#Scavengers' Repo
+# Scavengers' Repo

+My own personal/somewhat professional site for teaching myself the "full stack"

-Demo of Python Flask, AWs, and NodeJS
+Tools Used: NodeJS, React, Python Flask, AWS EC2 and S3, and some Ansible